wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

     `pythonbrew switch 2.7.5`.
 7. Python 2.7.5 should now be installed and ready to go.

-> **note**
->
+T> ### Hidden Directories and Files
+T>
-> Directories and files beginning with a period or dot can be considered
-> the equivalent of *hidden files* in Windows.
-[Dot
-> files](http://en.wikipedia.org/wiki/Dot-file) are not normally visible
-> to directory-browsing tools, and are commonly used for configuration
-> files.
-You can use the `ls` command to view hidden files by adding the
-> `-a` switch to the end of the command, giving the command `ls -a`.
+T> Directories and files beginning with a period or dot can be considered T> the equivalent of *hidden files* in Windows.
+[Dot T> files](http://en.wikipedia.org/wiki/Dot-file) are not normally visible T> to directory-browsing tools, and are commonly used for configuration T> files.
+You can use the `ls` command to view hidden files by adding the T> `-a` switch to the end of the command, giving the command `ls -a`.

 #### Windows